 Okay, maybe all of this sounds a little bitter.

 I point out these problems because I know they are fixable.
 I have seen organizations with strong, effective information security programs.
 I have met some brilliant operators who can single-handedly solve vexing problems.
 I believe…no…I KNOW there is a brighter future for security.

 That brighter future is frustratingly difficult to achieve when there are so many impediments to success.
 Annual cybersecurity predictions are only perpetuating these problems.

 The Brighter Future

-- Stop buying new technologies, or settle on new ones and plan to stick with them at least five years.
+- Stop buying new technologies, or settle on new ones and plan to stick with them at least a few years.

 - Hire people that are slightly unqualified for security roles.
 Grizzled “experienced” people often come with a ton of baggage.